 There are numerous timers available for smartphones, tablets, laptops, and desktop computers.
 These apps are sometimes complicated and, since these computing devices do so many other things, we risk some sort of unwanted interruption during the meditation session.
 A call or text message might come to the phone, a reminder might pop up on a tablet, and laptop and desktop computers can make a constant noise with cooling fans and hard drives whirring.

 Having a meditation timer dedicated specifically to timing and gently ending a meditation session is ideal.
 There are few options available and they range from the inexpensive timer with few options to timers with sophisticated functions or beautiful design and oftentimes a much higher price tag.
-This is a review of the models we offer at Sage Meditation.
+This is a review of various timers that can be used for meditation.

 This is the least expensive type of timer.
 It looks and functions just like a kitchen timer, but has a vibration setting to silence the typically annoying beep of a kitchen timer.
 It is simple to use with very few buttons and a large digital display.
 The vibration signal sounds a bit like a dragon fly humming - well, maybe a bit stronger than this, but still more pleasant than a beeper.